wavemaker/docs/docs/user-interfaces/web/components/angular-components/datalive/list/list-data-source.md

 ---
-title: "List - Data Source"
+title: List - Data Source
-id: "list-data-source"
+id: list-data-source
-sidebar_label: "Data Source"
+sidebar_label: Data Source
+last_update: { author: "WaveMaker" }
 ---
 ---
 The first step in configuring a list is to define the data that needs to be displayed.
 This data can be in the form of Services or Widget or Existing Variable.